-The illustrations are also available for stock art illustration.
+The wildlife drawings are also available for stock art illustration..

 Hawks are typically large, powerful birds of prey.
 This could mean any members of the Accipiters, but this could also include eagles, kites, harriers, buzzards, and Old World vultures.
 Strictly speaking, hawks are members of the genera Accipiter, Micronisus, Melierax, Urotriorchis, and Megatriorchis.
 The term also varied from region to region, for example in North America hawks are members of the genus Buteos (soaring hawks) whereas in Europe they would be considered "buzzards".
 Buetos are large, robust birds of prey.
 They use often soar using thermals, searching for prey.
 The diet of the hawk is varied, and they will feed on small mammals, birds, reptiles, amphibians and even fish and carrion.
 Hawks are a very successful birds and are widespread throughout the world.
 They are noted for their adaptability, and can survive in rural, urban areas and in large cities as long as there is enough food to sustain them.
 Some of the buteos are migratory, although usually only partially and they will often remain in an area for the duration of the winter.